bhavnicksm/pbnj/README.md

 - 🧹 **Clean interface** — distraction-free, minimal design
 - 🥪 **Memorable URLs** — `crunchy-peanut-butter-sandwich` instead of `x7f9a2`
 - ⌨️ **CLI-first** — `pbnj file.py` and you're done
+- 🌐 **Web interface** — create and delete pastes from the browser too
 - 🔒 **Private pastes** — unlisted pastes with optional secret keys
 - ☁️ **Edge-powered** — fast globally, free forever on Cloudflare
 - ...and many more!